 4. Using Heavy Equipment Safely and Efficiently

-A few practical tips:
+A few practical notes:

 5. Excavation: Going from Lawn to Pool Hole

 The goal is a clean, flat, and level stone base that matches the dig sheet precisely.
-The screeding of the entire area creates a smooth and stable platform where the fiberglass shell can rest evenly, preventing future settling or stress points.
+Proper screeding of the entire area creates a smooth and stable platform where the fiberglass shell can rest evenly, preventing future settling or stress points.

 6. Handling and Setting the Fiberglass Pool Shell

-Moving a fiberglass shell is one of the most exciting moments of the project.
+Moving a fiberglass shell is one of the most critical moments of the project.
 The combination of fastening chain to bucket of excavator, taping chain for extra precaution, and attaching a spreader bar distributes the load evenly:

 7. Backfilling and Structural Support